 Vaccines for Pets in Montclair, NJ

-Not every pet requires the same set of vaccines.
-Broadly speaking, vaccines fall into two categories: core vaccines that are recommended for all pets regardless of lifestyle, and lifestyle vaccines that are tailored to individual risk factors.
+Not every pet requires the same vaccines.
+The American Veterinary Medical Association recognizes two categories: core vaccines, recommended for all pets regardless of lifestyle, and non-core vaccines, given based on individual risk factors like environment and daily habits.

 When Should Your Pet Be Vaccinated?

-Timing matters.
-Puppies and kittens begin receiving vaccines as early as six to eight weeks of age, with boosters given every three to four weeks until around 16 weeks.
-This series is critical because maternal antibodies passed down through nursing can interfere with vaccine immunity, and completing the full puppy or kitten series ensures your pet builds lasting protection.
-Adult pets who are up to date need periodic boosters, while those with a lapsed vaccine history may need to restart certain series.
+Puppies and kittens begin their vaccine series as early as six to eight weeks of age, with boosters given every three to four weeks until around 16 weeks.
+This schedule is essential because maternal antibodies — passed down through nursing — can interfere with how well early vaccines work, which is why completing the full series matters so much.
+Adult pets who are current receive periodic boosters, while those with a lapsed history may need to restart certain series.
+Dr. Waxman reviews every pet’s records at wellness exams and recommends only what is appropriate for that individual animal.

 Our pet vaccination schedule guide provides a helpful overview of what to expect at each life stage.
 That said, every pet is different, and Dr. Waxman’s recommendations may vary based on factors like age, prior vaccine history, current health status, and potential exposure risks.
 We believe in keeping you informed and involved at every step.